rewtnull/stdlib_c/README.md

 **-- ABOUT --**

     stdr (C Standard Library Replacement) is a (fairly) modular subset replacement for a variety of C standard library functions.
 If you aim at using that elusive -nostdlib flag in gcc, and/or want to size optimize your executables, these could be for you!

     The goal of this project is to allow for drop-in replacement functions from various C Standard Libraries without the need to include the complete library; you can lift out and use only the functions you require for your project.

 **-- PLATFORM DEPENDENCY --**

     There are a collection of low level functions that are win32 api specific included.
 These are, however, structured in such a way that they can be ported to other platforms without having to rewrite functions they depend on, or that depend on them.

     The platform specific functions use win32 api calls directly from kernel32.dll. stdr uses a bootstrapping mechanism that allows for this, so there is no need to #include anything.
 It should also be failry easy to include code for any other dll you wish to use functions from.

     I have chosen to typedef various data types so to not create conflicts with other possible definitions.
-Any platform agnostic typedefs use a stdr_ prefix (and macro definitions a STDR_ prefix).
+Any platform agnostic typedefs use a stdr_ prefix (STDR_ for macro definitions).
     As for platform dependant typedefs and macros, (only windows for now), I have chosen win_, and WIN_ prefixes respectively.
 This should make it  easy to identify any platform dependent functions and definitions.

     I am avoiding internal/cross dependencies when ever possible, but sometimes these are a necessity.
 I have left comments for the function prototypes that will give you an idea on what internal dependencies functions may have.

 **-- TARGETTED HEADERS --**